retorquere/zotero-plugin/README.md

 in your repo.

-For this to work you must have a variable named `GITHUB_TOKEN` in your travis environment with a githun token with `repo` rights.
+For this to work you must have a variable named `GITHUB_TOKEN` in your travis environment with a github token with `repo` rights.
 You are allowed one bot account by github; I use this to do the announcements, but you can use one from your own account if you want.